Originally Published Jet Set Magazine November 2014

 Welcome to the most unregulated market in the world, the art market.
 As an art advisor and appraiser, I have seen the dark side of the industry: art appraisers that charge clients exorbitant fees, art advisors that broker fine art to clients at prices far above the painting’s real value, auction houses that lure clients to sell and their work goes unsold, dealers that place a huge price tag on a painting which has little or no value, and charlatans that hand out “certificates of authenticity” for fake works.

 Don’t get me wrong; there are professional appraisers and auction houses that look after the client’s best interests.
 There is a cadre of art advisors that negotiate strategically on behalf of buyers and sellers of art, and dealers of the highest quality and the best taste.
-In this article, I hope to provide you with some guidance and to help the art buyer and seller make smarter decisions.
+In this article, I will provide you with some guidance and help the art buyer and seller make smarter decisions.
 Navigating the art market correctly will make all the difference with your next fine art venture.

 Just because an artwork is expensive, doesn’t mean that it has value.